Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 9. Savannah Historic District – Savannah, GA

-Pro tip: Incorporate ghost stories or historical facts into the clues for an extra thrill.
+Pro tip: Incorporate ghost stories or historical facts into clues for extra intrigue.

 10. Balboa Park – San Diego, CA

-With museums, botanical gardens, and open plazas, Balboa Park offers a variety of clue spots in a single compact area.
+Museums, botanical gardens, and open plazas offer varied clue spots in a compact area.
+Surroundings are consistently photogenic.

 Best for: Groups of 10–150 participants.

-Pro tip: Partner challenges with existing park events or exhibitions for an elevated experience.
+Pro tip: Pair challenges with existing park events or exhibitions.

 Why Naboo is Your Ideal Scavenger Hunt Partner